How to migrate from USA to Canada in 2022

 - Conjugal partner

 - Common-law partner

 - Dependent or adopted children

-The sponsor and the sponsored relative will sign a sponsorship agreement which will commit him to provide financial support for the relative.
-This agreement also specifies that the person becoming a permanent resident must make every effort to help him or herself.
+The sponsor and the sponsored relative will sign a sponsorship agreement in which the sponsor pledges to support the relative financially.
+The individual who becomes a permanent resident shall also make every effort to support himself or herself, according to this agreement.

 Migration cost and proof of funds

 The funds you will need to relocate to Canada includes both the money you will need to complete your PR application and the money you’ll need to settle in the country.

 The Canadian government demands proof that you and your dependents will be able to support yourselves once you arrive in the country.
 While in the country, you should be able to cover your expenditures until you find job.

 Proof of funds: Applicants for immigration must provide proof of funds, sometimes known as settlement funds.
 Letters from the banks where the funds are held are required as proof.

 The amount of money needed will depend on the number of family members the primary PR candidate has.